NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/15 - High-Availability Setup and Implementation in Vault/5 15 - High-Availability Setup & Implementation in.md

 - In general, running a single instance of anything is risky.
 Vault is no exception.
 - Vault supports a multi-server mode for High-Availability.
 This further protects organisations against outages by running multiple servers.
-    - The data will be replicated across each based on the “leader”.
+    - The data will be replicated across each based on the "leader".

 <aside>
 💡 High-Availability IS STORAGE BACKEND DEPENDENT - Integrated Storage is also available to support this.